PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

 # Part 1: 2D Point Cloud SLAM and Navigation in a Simple Environment

-In this part, you’ll use a simulated Turtlebot3 to build a 2D map with SLAM and navigate it with AMCL.
+In this part, you’ll use a simulated Turtlebot3 to build a 2D map with SLAM and localize it within a known map with AMCL.

 ## Key Concepts
 - **SLAM (Simultaneous Localization and Mapping)**: A technique where a robot builds a map of an unknown area while tracking its position.
-Here, we will use [Cartographer](https://google-cartographer-ros.readthedocs.io/en/latest/algo_walkthrough.html), a Google-developed SLAM system that creates maps from [LIDAR](https://en.wikipedia.org/wiki/Lidar) data using graph optimization.
+Here, we will use [Cartographer](https://google-cartographer-ros.readthedocs.io/en/latest/algo_walkthrough.html), a Google-developed SLAM system that localizes and creates maps from [LIDAR](https://en.wikipedia.org/wiki/Lidar) data.
+It uses scan matching to estimate relative motion between consecutive point clouds and refines the localization estimates using pose graph optimization.

 <figure align="center">
 <img src="https://www.mathworks.com/discovery/slam/_jcr_content/mainParsys/band_1231704498_copy/mainParsys/lockedsubnav/mainParsys/columns_39110516/6046ff86-c275-45cd-87bc-214e8abacb7c/columns_463008322/7b029c5b-9826-4f96-b230-9a6ec96cb4ab/image.adapt.full.medium.png/1720000528959.png"